ionknowmyname/vendease-interview-nestjs-mongodb/README.md

 ---
 ## BUILD PROCESS / EXPLANATIONS

-- First of all, project might not build and run, didn't get time to test it, weekend was booked.
+- First of all, project might not build and run, didn't get time to test it, my weekend was booked.
+I was prepping for a meeting that I will be presenting tommorrow.
 There might be import errors or cyclic dependencies errors.

 - I saw the Postgres preference, I used mongoDB coz I had a previous project I could copy-paste and edit from.
 If I had more time I'd have used TypeORM with Postgres.